nsgov/gitlab-demo/gitlab-notes/README.md

 Now that we have a GitLab server and a CI/CD engine running (the runner), let's setup a workspace for a sample project to build.

 ### Setup a Group
+Let's setup a group where we can share with users

-Login to the GitLab server
+* Log into the GitLab service endpoint

 * Click on `+` and select `New group`